ckang04/Portfolio_Analysis/README.md

 # Summary of Portfolio Analysis

 *In the present analysis, we look at eight different portfolios and compare the return on each portfolio in order to make a recommendation for investment.
 The portfolios evaluated in this analysis include **Soros Fund Management LLC, Paulson & Co.
-Inc., Tiger Global Management LLC, Berkshire Hathaway Inc, Algo 1, Algo 2, S&P 500, and My Portfolio.** The return of each company was calculated using the daily returns from the past five years.
+Inc., Tiger Global Management LLC, Berkshire Hathaway Inc, Algo 1, Algo 2, S&P 500, and My Portfolio.** The daily returns for each portfolio from the past five years were examined.
 Other calculations performed in this analysis includes:*
 - Annualized Standard Deviation
 - Rolling Standard Deviation
 - Sharpe Ratios